 After touring the main building for about an hour, we made our way to the next one, which houses just one work.
 In the middle of the floor is a lifesize chess board, its chessmen made made of metal and about as tall as Owen, that you can actually play.

-From there we headed out to the sculpture garden where the kids romped in the play structure made of thick tree branches.
+From there we headed out to the sculpture garden where the kids romped in the play structure made of logs and thick tree branches.
 In the courtyard leading to the third building we stopped to gawk at the large mirrored egg, a very tall guitar bird, and giant nest attached to one wall before heading inside.

 The third building was probably the kids’ favorite — and I thought it was pretty fabulous, too.
 Not only did we walk in to a spectacular sight of big, whimsical sculptures, all previous entrants in the annual Kinetic Sculpture Race, showcased throughout, we were also directed by staff to the smaller kinetic sculptures, which offered some hands-on amusement.
 Enclosed in glass all along one wall of the downstairs, these intricate little wooden sculptures move at the push of a button.
 We watched a dragon fly, sailors sitting down for a meal, a man eating spaghetti in a bathtub, a cat drinking milk, and many more adorable and wacky moving scenes.
 As for the bigger works, there are elephants, giant pink poodles, a jeweled car, and more — all just incredible to view.

 One member of the staff was very informative and gave us background on the building.
 We learned that one wall on the third floor is made completely from barrel staves leftover from the brewery that was previously housed in the building.
 He also let us know that we could go out on the balcony to stand in the nest we’d seen from outside.
 How often does one get to stand in a nest?

 All in all, a wonderfully fantastic outing.
 I already can’t wait to return, next time with Sasha along, too.
 Those giant pink poodles have her name written all over ’em.